Art Ensemble of Chicago with Fontella Bass

-Reception
+Critical reception

-Robert Palmer's Rolling Stone review stated "The music works very much like a film, in sequences.
+Robert Palmer of Rolling Stone wrote: "The music works very much like a film, in sequences.
 Certain instruments and ideas carry over from one sequence to another, but something new is always being added as something else is subtracted.
 There are successions of episodes, of colours, meshes of tones and ideas, washes of sound.
 There is no soloing as such.
 Each player is a virtuoso on his main horns, but the virtuosity is channeled into a true ensemble approach."

-The Allmusic review by Thom Jurek states "Bass, an R&B and gospel singer by trade and Lester Bowie's wife at the time, adds a wonderful theatrical and sonic dimension to the Art Ensemble's creative juggernaut...
+Thom Jurek of AllMusic praised the album, saying, "Bass, an R&B and gospel singer by trade and Lester Bowie's wife at the time, adds a wonderful theatrical and sonic dimension to the Art Ensemble's creative juggernaut...
 This set stands the test of time beautifully".